shreya2298/python_koans/README.rst

 * https://www.frompythonimportpodcast.com/

-A big thanks also to Mike Pirnat @pirnat and Kevin Chase @kjc have pitched in as co-maintainers at various times
+A big thanks also to Mike Pirnat @pirnat and Kevin Chase @kjc have pitched in as co-maintainers at various times.